-If you attend a regionally accredited school, you shouldn't have to worry about your degree being accepted by employers or graduate schools.
+If you attending regionally accredited online colleges or universities, you shouldn't have to worry about your degree being accepted by employers or graduate schools.

 It would be a nightmare to invest months or years of irreplaceable time – and money – to find out that the online courses you took will not transfer to another school, or the online degree you earned is meaningless in the eyes of a potential employer.